renanbet/youtube-search-server/README.md

 ## The app

-- Nodejs and Express development
+- Use Nodejs and Express to development
 - Unit tests with Mocha and Chai
 - JWT api token
 - Integration with YouTube Api